 The next day, I had inflammatory clots in my frostbitten feet which should have slowed me down but they couldn’t.
 I just wanted to get back.
 My mental tiredness trumped my physical tiredness.
 It took me just 3 hours to get back to Dharamkot.
 Then, we were lucky enough to find a hotel after lots of searching.

-The Lahesh Cave trek taught me to always have a certain set of equipment and medical care in every trek.
+The Lahesh Cave trek taught me to always have a certain set of equipment and medical care on every trek.
 It is one thing you shouldn’t try to save money on.

 Last but not least, it turned me into a storyteller.
 It was after this trip that I had a wish to blog and jot my experiences down.

-Commonly Asked Questions by Beginners Taking the Lahesh Cave Trek
+5 Commonly Asked Questions by Beginners taking the Lahesh Cave Trek

 I have tried to answer below the most commonly asked questions about the Lahesh Cave Trek.
 If you have any more questions, feel free to ask them in the comments section.